aspose-slides/Aspose.Slides-API-References/english/php-java/stringchartvalue/_index.md

 ---
 title: StringChartValue
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/stringchartvalue/
 ---

-# StringChartValue class
+## StringChartValue class

  Represent string value which can be stored in pptx presentation document in two ways:
  1) in cell/cells of workbook related to chart;